casdoor/casdoor-website/docs/integration/go/grafana.md

 ```

-### About https
+### About HTTPS

 If you don't want HTTPS enabled for casdoor or if you deploy grafana without HTTPS enabled, please also set `tls_skip_verify_insecure = true`

-### About redirectURI after sign in with casdoor
+### About redirectURI after Sign In With Casdoor

-If the redirect uri is not right after sign in with casdoor in grafana, you may want to configure [root_url](https://stackoverflow.com/a/69814805)
+If the redirect uri is not right after Sign In with Casdoor in Grafana, you may want to configure [root_url](https://stackoverflow.com/a/69814805)

 ```ini